microsoft/Multiverso/binding/python/README.md

 I presume you followed the [README](../../README.md#build) and have build and install multiverso successfully.

 ## On windows
 I presume you have MSBuild.exe installed and your system can find it in the $PATH.
-Then you should run [build_dll.bat](../../src/build_dll.bat)　to build the .dll file and install the .dll in either system $PATH or the multiverso package.
+Then you should run [build_dll.bat](../../src/build_dll.bat)　to build the .dll file and install the .dll.
+We don't have auto-installer for windows now, you have to copy the .dll to either system $PATH or the multiverso package folder.

 # Run tests